MiketheChap/worldwidestew/content/blog/2025-01-16_saying-no-to-mindfulness-as-a-special-effect.md

 ---
-title: “Saying No to Mindfulness as a Special Effect”
+title: 'Saying No to Mindfulness as a Special Effect'
 date: 2025-01-16
 author: "mike davis"
 type: blog